magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/mdva-25631-unable-to-save-and-refresh-customer-segments.md

 <ins>Prerequisites</ins>:

-Generate a large number of customers (more than 3 million)
+Generate a large number of customers (more than 3 million).

 <ins>Steps to reproduce</ins>: